Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Campaign Classic 1.0.2

-* Android CampaignClassic SDK is now Adobe Campaign Classic (ACC) v8 compatible!
-BroadlogId can be provided in the UUID format in the notification tracking APIs.
+* Android Campaign Classic SDK is now Adobe Campaign Classic (ACC) v8 compatible!
+Broadlog ID can be provided in the UUID format in the notification tracking APIs.

 ## May 17, 2022

 ### iOS Campaign Classic 2.1.1

 * ACPCampaignClassic iOS SDK is now Adobe Campaign Classic (ACC) v8 compatible!
-BroadlogId can be provided in the UUID format in the notification tracking APIs.
+Broadlog ID can be provided in the UUID format in the notification tracking APIs.

 ## May 9, 2022